msc-acse/shell-novice/_episodes/06-loop.md

 1518 times 5 seconds,
 divided by 60,
-tells her that her script will take about two hours to run.
+tells her that her command will take about two hours to run.
 As a final check,
 she opens another terminal window, goes into `north-pacific-gyre/2012-07-03`,